Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Greenwich Village

-Washington Square Park is always a lively place to visit with musicians playing and dancers grooving in this small quadrant of the city.
+Washington Square Park is always a lively place to visit, with musicians playing and dancers grooving in this small quadrant of the city.

-The fountain is always a site to see as you plop down on the steps, but during the hottest time of the year, you will want to roll up your pants and shuffle your feet around the fountain water.
+The fountain is always a sight to see as you plop down on the steps, but during the hottest time of the year, you will want to roll up your pants and shuffle your feet around the fountain water.

 Nelson A. Rockefeller Playground